FOSS4GAcademy/GST104FOSS4GLabs/Module 6 Lab/QGIS 2.8 and Inkscape 0.91/Module 6 Lab.md

 + Task 2 – Classify and Symbolize Refugee Data
 + Task 3 – Symbolize IDP Data
 + Task 4 – Create Legend and Export Map
-+ Task 5 - Challenge: Design Map Layout using Inkscape
++ Task 5 - Design Map Layout using Inkscape

 ### 2 Objective: Utilize QGIS and Inkscape to Complete the Design of a Choropleth Map Showing Worldwide IDPs and Refugees

 To achieve a properly designed map, the features on the map must be easily distinguishable, attractive to the map reader, and stand out from the grounds (supporting background information/data).
 In this lab, the student will learn how to utilize QGIS  and Inkscape to compose a well-designed choropleth map.

 ### Task 1 Load and Symbolize Basemap Data

 The first task we will tackle is loading all of the basemap data and symbolizing it so we have a nice ground to contrast with our figures that we will add in Tasks 2 and 3.

 1. Open QGIS Desktop.
-3. In QGIS Desktop, add the following vector layers to the project by clicking Layer -> Add Vector Layer from the menu bar.
+3. In QGIS Desktop, add the following vector layers to the project by clicking Layer | Add Layer | Add Vector Layer from the menu bar.
 All of the layers have been projected in to EPSG:54012 - World_Eckert_IV, which is the projection we will use for this project.
 	+ ‘Ocean.shp’
 	+ ‘Graticules 15 Degrees.shp’
 4. Order the Ocean layer below the Graticules 15 Degrees layer.